Code Violation Examples & Information

 Street and Sidewalk Obstructions: Streets and sidewalks are designed to allow people, pets and vehicles to travel safely.
 Do not block the street or sidewalk with basketball hoops, soccer or hockey goals, landscaping materials, overgrown bushes, or other items.

 Graffiti: Graffiti must be removed within ten days of notification from the City.
 Homeowners, condo owners and Homeowners Associations (HOA) can request to have the City remove the graffiti for you.
-In order to participate in this program, the homeowner or HOA Board president must sign a City of Thornton consent and waiver form and submit it to Neighborhood Services.
+In order to participate in this program, the homeowner or HOA Board president must sign a City of Thornton consent and waiver form and submit it to Code Compliance.
 Forms can be found on this page.

 Landscaping: Areas of a lot not occupied by other structures or driveways must be landscaped.
 The City offers a variety of resources and tips pertaining to landscaping.

 Household Residents & Multiple Families Living in a Home: Families or unrelated individuals can live together in a single house.
 There should be no more than four individuals unrelated to the head of the household by blood, marriage, or adoption.
 This definition does not apply to a group home, bed and breakfast, motel, hotel, dormitory, boardinghouse, or rooming house.

 Property owners are eligible to take advantage of the City of Thornton's free graffiti removal program. *If you see someone tagging graffiti call Thornton Police at 9-1-1.

 The City Code allows the city to remove graffiti from specific property with the written permission of the property owner.
 The city will remove graffiti on buildings, houses, fences, walls, and signs that are accessible by the city's equipment.
 The graffiti removal program operates Monday-Friday 8 a.m. to 5 p.m.